ErJaLo/obsidian-react-graph-worker/README.md

 ## Notes

 - The GitHub bot token is stored only in the Worker — never in the React app or repo.
+- Reads are proxied through the Worker so the GitHub repo can stay private.
+- The front end receives Worker URLs for campaign files and images, not GitHub raw URLs.
 - All GitHub writes include the acting username in the commit message: `Update ravenfall-campaign (by alice)`.
-- The GitHub Contents API requires the current file `sha` on updates — the Worker fetches it before each write.
+- The GitHub Contents API requires the current file sha on updates — the Worker fetches it before each write.
 - Sessions are stored in KV with an expiry timestamp.
 Expired tokens are rejected on each request.